liufei2016/ncRNA/README.md

    - Easy to build a strong non-coding RNA network.
    - Formal analysis based on graph theory.
    - Link non-coding RNA to Kinetic model based on Snoopy.
+# Manual
+Manual can be found at [Manual.pdf](https://github.com/liufei2016/ncRNA/blob/master/Manual.pdf), which include the following parts:
+- model construction
+- static analysis
+- dynamic analysis
+<br> The examples in the manual can be downloaded from Examples.
 # Download and Get Started
 - Operating environment:
 <br>The software is developed with C++ and QT in the Windows operational systems.